-Join me for some psychosis-causing action at 9pm EST!
+Join me for some clown-shooting action at 7pm EST!
 Feel free to comment on this post directly or head off to my Twitch Page to chat with me as I play!

 Why This Game?